enojom/git-basics/README.md

 # Intro
 This is a README file

-# Making Changes
-This is a new change I made
+## Making a Conflict
+These are some words
+Conflicts must be fixed